FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Nightingale research.
 Another 165 words (12 lines of text) are included under the topic Early Nightingale History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Nightingale Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Nightingale family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlanti c.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Nightingale or a variant listed above:

 Nightingale Settlers in United States in the 17th Century

-Nightingale Settlers in the United States in the 18th Century
+Nightingale Settlers in United States in the 18th Century

 Nightingale Settlers in United States in the 19th Century